Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 Easy way to sprout mung beans sprout in a strainer

 You can prepare mung beans following your personal preferences.
-If done correctly, 50 grams of bean can yield 400-500 grams of mung bean sprouts.
+If done correctly, 50 grams of beans can yield 400-500 grams of mung bean sprouts.
 That is the exact amount you would get from an 8-inch dish.

 Add the Mung beans into a bowl that is oil-free and clean.
 Then wash the dirt off the surface with a sufficient amount of water.
 Now, segregate the poor-quality Mung beans and those that are not good.